Voting for Bernie in California

 ID is not required but bring one just in case!

-Forgot to register in time?
+Forgot to register or update your party affiliation in time?
 Go vote anyway!